 1885 — The Red Cloud Opera House is built on the second floor above the town’s hardware store.
 Cather begins attending performances.
 The population of Red Cloud is now 2,219.

-1888 — Having made up her mind to become a surgeon (an occupation considered at the time to be exclusively for males), Cather crops her hair short, dresses in the male fashion, and refers to herself as “Wm.
+1888 — Having made up her mind to become a surgeon (an occupation considered at the time to be exclusively for men), Cather crops her hair, dresses in the male fashion, and refers to herself as “Wm.
 Cather, M.D.” and “William Cather, Jr.” Cather also experiments with dissection and vivisection.
-At the Opera House, she and the Miner girls perform Beauty and the Beast to help the victims of the 1888 blizzard.
+At the Opera House, she and the Miner girls perform Beauty and the Beast to "benefit the poor."
 Donning suit, top hat, and wax mustache, Cather plays Beauty’s (Margie Miner’s) merchant father.
 Cather also rides with area doctors on house calls and helps them in their duties when she can.

 Cather’s brother James Cather is born.

-Silas Garber begins erecting the Farmers’ and Merchants’ Bank in downtown Red Cloud.
+Silas Garber begins building the Farmers and Merchants Bank in downtown Red Cloud.

-1889 — Construction of the Farmers’ and Merchants’ Bank is completed.
-It will close just four years later, a victim of the Great Panic of 1893.
+1889 — Construction of the Farmers and Merchants Bank is completed.
+It will close just four years later, a victim of the Panic of 1893.

 Cather’s sister Elsie Cather is born.

-1891 — Now a freshman at the University of Nebraska, Cather writes an essay about Thomas Carlyle.
+1891 — Now a freshman at the University of Nebraska, Cather writes "Essay on Carlyle."
 It is published without her knowledge in the Nebraska State Journal in March.
-It is this event— seeing her name in print for the first time— that Cather later credits as the reason she wanted to be a writer.
+It is this event—seeing her name in print for the first time—that Cather later credits as the reason she wanted to be a writer.
 Cather befriends Louise Pound, Mariel Gere, and Dorothy Canfield.

 Cather publishes a short story for the first time when “Peter” is printed in The Mahogany Tree, a Boston weekly.

-Annie Sadilek, the prototype for Cather’s novel My Antonia (1918), having recently returned to her mother’s dugout in Webster County after being lured west by James William Murphy, has her first child and baptizes her Lucille at the St. Juliana Falconeri Catholic Church in Red Cloud.
+Annie Sadilek, the prototype for Cather’s novel My Antonia (1918), having recently returned to her mother’s dugout in Webster County after being lured west by James William Murphy, has a child and baptizes her Lucille at the St. Juliana Falconeri Catholic Church in Red Cloud.

 Cather’s youngest sibling, John (Jack) Cather is born.